The Wing Wagon: a Taste of Buffalo on Public Square

 The Wing Wagon would make its Watertown debut all the way back on December 22, 1982.
 Chuck & Mary Ann Wert would open the 2nd store of the new chain, started by Buffalo native William Demma in New Hartford, by taking over the former Sylvia’s Gift Shop on 71 Public Square.
 Within a short period of time, they would buy Demma out and manage a handful of stores including one in Oswego at 205 W. Bridge Street.

-The history of chicken wing dates back to 1964, when it was said co-owner of the Anchor Bar in Buffalo served up some leftover wings as a late-night snack for her son and his friends.
+The history of chicken wing dates back to 1964, when the co-owner of the Anchor Bar in Buffalo served up some leftover wings as a late-night snack for her son and his friends.
 The proliferation of the chicken wing would take a while, but the spicy hot finger-licking goodness would be picked up by other area restaurants, most notably Duff’s in Amherst, NY, in 1969.

 Nevertheless, it wasn’t until a place like Wing Wagon specializing in Buffalo-style chicken wings as their primary offering that the fried-finger food slathered in hot sauce began its popularity locally.
 According to the January 13, 1984 article, the Wing Wagon used to cater to the late night/early morning crowd and served upwards of 12,000 wings a week—